core-wg/resource-directory/draft-ietf-core-resource-directory.md

 during installation.
 Therefore, the SLAAC addresses are used in this section.

 For discovery, the resource types (rt) of the devices are important.
-The lamps in the luminaries have rt: light, and the presence sensor has rt: p-sensor.
+The lamps in the luminaries have rt=tag:example.com,2020:light, and the presence sensor has rt=tag:example.com,2020:p-sensor.
 The endpoints have names which are relevant to the light installation manager.
 In this case luminary1, luminary2, and the presence sensor are located in room 2-4-015, where luminary1 is located at the window and luminary2 and